 The most maddening thing is that human brains are wired to derive meaning from the most random of things.
-Show a person an ink blot an he will tell you he can see an old lady carrying her groceries.
+Show a person an ink blot and he will tell you he can see an old lady carrying her groceries.
 We find stories inside the position of the stars.
 Each culture has made up a story about the creation of the universe.
 We can’t help ourselves.
 The more incomprehensible something is the harder we try to assign it a logical explanation.
+A foodie will derive meaning from how things are arranged on his plate.

 Why is that?
 Why did nature create us with this annoying need?
 Are we meant to satisfy it?
 Are we meant to accept that we are broken?
 Is it a grand cosmic joke?